 Overall course grade

-We will have approximately one assignment per week.
+We will have approximately 3 programming assignments (with phases) and 8 written homework assignments.
+Expect each written homework to contribute equally to the course grade.
+The first programming project will contribute approximately half as much to the course grade as the subsequent two projects.
 If you find an error in our grading, please bring it to our attention within one week of that item being returned.

 Re-grade PolicyIf you have a question about an assignment or exam that was returned to you, please don't hesitate to ask a TA or the instructor about it during their office hours.
 Learning from our mistakes is often one of the most memorable ways of learning!